-What’s the difference between proactive and reactive inhibit functions and when should I use them?
+What is the difference between proactive and reactive inhibit functions and when should they be used?

 Proactive Inhibit Functions

 Proactive inhibit functions give an individual control to prevent a machine being reset while they are inside the safeguarded space.